 I love my weighted blanket – and for the last two years, it has been sitting on the bottom of my bed ready for bedtime every night.
 Then I spilled half a cup of coffee over it.
 Shit fuck!
 What now?
 How to wash a weighted blanket?

 I realise that I probably should have looked into washing my weighted blanket before now – but because it is only a ‘Sometimes blanket’ – it gets overlooked.
 Luckily I managed to get mine spic and span, dried and back on my bed – in-tact!

 Little Hint For Washing Weighted Blankets in the Future:

-You can now purchase Weighted Blanket Covers – this means that if you have an inexpensive blanket that contains sand or small pebbles, it doesn’t matter if you spill things on the blanket as you can just remove the cover and wash that before popping it back on!
+You can now purchase Weighted Blanket Covers – this means that if you have an inexpensive blanket that contains a sand or small pebbles, it doesn’t matter if you spill things on the blanket as you can just remove the cover and wash that before popping it back on!

 How Often Should I Wash My Weighted Blanket?